-More than six months into the global COVID-19 pandemic, life has changed for most people globally.
+The COVID-19 pandemic has changed life for most people globally.
 The need for social distancing has forced much of the world to try to continue daily activities – such as work, schooling and getting crucial health information – online.
 But the transition to digital life has been rocky for many.
 The digital divide – in access to computers, reliable Internet connection and relevant skills – has become more crucial than ever to close.

-To help individuals and communities grapple with the new normal, we have recently awarded Beyond the Net Small grants and several projects focus on addressing challenges that have emerged in light of the pandemic.
+To help individuals and communities grapple with the new normal, we awarded Beyond the Net Small grants and several projects focused on addressing challenges that emerged in light of the pandemic.
 Here’s a sneak peek into our grants in three countries: Botswana, Somalia, and Trinidad and Tobago.

 Teleworking 101 for Small Business Leaders in Botswana